nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/routing_group.md

 ### Read-Only

 - `description` (String)
-- `exempt_sources` (Set of String) Users, groups or devices whose traffic will not be routed.
+- `exempt_sources` (Set of String) Users, groups, devices or services whose traffic will not be routed.
 - `id` (String) The ID of this resource.
 - `mapped_elements_ids` (Set of String) Mapped subnets and services that belong to this routing group.
 - `name` (String)
-- `sources` (Set of String) Users, groups or devices whose traffic will be routed.
+- `sources` (Set of String) Users, groups, devices or services whose traffic will be routed.